Finding the Joy in Parenting

 Trust

 Allow your child to explore and experiment.
-Sometimes it is hard when you want to protect you children, or fear for their safety.
-Manage your own anxieties and allow your child to gain confidence as they try new things.
-A toddler may feel ultimate pride as they successfully jump off of a small rock, and a teen might know they are trusted when they take out the car for the first time alone.
+It can feel hard when you want to protect your children or fear for their safety, but managing your own anxieties can allow your child to gain confidence as they try new things.
+A toddler may feel ultimate pride as they successfully jump off a small rock, and a teen might know they are trusted when they take the car out for the first time alone.
 Love your child for the person they are and let them know it.

 Creating and savoring the moments that make parenting joyful are well worth the effort.
-Smile at and with your child as you play, laugh and experience together.
+Smile with your child as you play, laugh, and experience special moments together.
 The roughly 900 weeks we get to spend with our children pass quickly.
-Enjoy the moments!
+Try to savor the moments—knowing they can be both challenging and beautiful at the same time!